catalyzeio/stratum-docs/initial-setup.md

 ## 9. Push Code

-In order to build an image for your code service's [container](/compliant-cloud/articles/concepts/containers) to run, you do a `git push` to the `catalyze` remote, pushing the `master` branch:
+In order to build an image for your code service's [container](/compliant-cloud/articles/concepts/containers) to run, you do a `git push` to the `datica` remote, pushing the `master` branch:

 ```
-git push catalyze master
+git push datica master
 ```

 > ***Note:*** The pushed branch **must** be `master`.
 If the branch you want to push is not `master`, use the following:
 >
 > ```
-git push catalyze mybranchname:master
+git push datica mybranchname:master
 ```

 After your push, you will see build output stream to your terminal window.
 Any build error output will be there.
 For related information, read the [Writing Your Application](/compliant-cloud/articles/writing-your-application) article.